brotkrueml/typo3-matomo-integration/Documentation/Upgrade/Index.rst

 been changed to :yaml:`matomoIntegrationTagManagerContainerIds` to reflect that it can hold multiple container IDs since version 1.6.0.

-Search the YAML files of your site configuration(s) for this string and adjust it accordingly.
+Migration: Search the YAML files of your site configuration(s) for this string and adjust it accordingly.